 It seems like there are more elearning options available every day.
 There are so many online work-from-home training courses to choose from!

 You might be asking yourself, “How do I decide what work-from-home training courses to invest in?”
-Or “How do I choose the best online work-from-home course for me?”
+Or “How do I choose the best online work-from-home training course for me?”
 Or even ,“How do I know this course isn’t a scam?”

 With so many choices, it can be hard to know which work-from-home training courses will help you meet your goals.
 And the decision gets even harder to make if you’re not yet sure what your goals are.
-All those shiny courses can be very tempting, and so many might be screaming, “Buy me!”
+All those shiny sales pages can be very tempting, and so many might be screaming, “Buy me!”

 How do I choose an online work from home course?